-3. 1.
-2 Mechanism based on theoretical calculation
+4.1.2 Reaction mechanisms based on theoretical calculations

-Hydrogen bond stabilized alcohol associates are confirmed [120] and their role in reducting the activation barrier in urethane formation has already been accepted [115].
-Therefore, in this dissertation I will focus only on the results of G4MP2 model of calculation, because in comparing with B3LYP/6-31G(d) level of theory, more robust and accurate the G3MP2B3, the G4MP2, and the CBS-QB3, the fourth generation G4MP2 quantum chemical protocol had been demonstrated that it can provide overall thermodynamic results at chemical more accuracy.
-Furthermore, the thermodynamic values of the stationary points of the reactive potential energy surface are summarized in (Table 4) and relative zero-point corrected energies in propanol (PrOH) and tetrahydrofuran (THF) are also displayed in (Figure 35).
+Hydrogen bond stabilized alcohol associates are confirmed [127] and their role in reducing the activation energy in urethane formation has already been proved [122].
+Furthermore, the thermodynamic values of the stationary points of the reactive potential energy surface are summarized in (Table 4) and relative zero-point corrected energies in 1-propanol (PrOH) and tetrahydrofuran (THF) are also displayed in (Figure 36).
+In this section I will focus only on the results of the G4MP2 calculation.

 Table 4: G4MP2 thermochemical properties calculated in 1-propanol (PrOH) and tetrahydrofuran (THF) including zero-point corrected relative energies (ΔE_0), relative enthalpies ($\Delta H(T)$) and relative Gibbs free energies ($\Delta G(T,P)$) at T = 298.15 K, and P = 1 atm, A in excess alcohol, and I in excess isocyanate.
-All values are in kJ·mole-1.
+All values are in kJ·mol-1.